kikidawson/CV/README.md

 ## Kiki Dawson

 I enjoy the creativity involved in problem solving.
 I gain the same type of satisfaction from both mathematical and artistic subjects; for me coding is an amalgamation of the two.
 I want to be continuously developing and evolving my coding skills and emotional intelligence.
-There is always something to learn and research in tech and I’d like to be part of that.
+There is always something to learn and research in tech and I’d like being part of that.

+## Skills

+#### Emotional Intelligence

+I find emotions very interesting, both my own and others.
+During Makers, I realised how important reflecting is.
+I find that reflection helps remove the emotion from difficult situations so the facts can be focused on.
+This is particularly helpful when giving and receiving feedback, especially when emotionally invested in projects.

+I completed a 10 week empathy training course when I joined The Samaritans in October 2019.
+I had been volunteering as a listener since then but when COVID hit, I was unable to continue.
+This is something I will be starting again once I'm fully settled in Bristol.

+#### Growth Mindset

+I like not being the most knowledgeable one in the room because it means I'm able to learn and grow.
+I'm passionate about stretching myself.
+One of the reasons for getting into software engineering is because there will always be something to develop and explore.
+I like the idea that in 5 years I could be working on something that doesn't exist today.

+#### Initiative/Change Maker

+I like finding the most efficient way to complete a task.
+I hadn't been hired to streamline processes but I saw inefficiencies that could easily be fixed.
+I came up with suggestions to improve them and, once approved, I put them into place.
+This increased accuracy of estimations at Casino Gold and decreased the number of complaints about invoicing errors at Heritage.

 ## Projects